-An employee is considered part-time if they are regularly scheduled 35 hours or less per week.
-To calculate the AWW of part-time employees, determine if the employee:
+An employee is considered to be working part-time if they are regularly scheduled to work 35 hours or less per week.
+Depending on the situation, TTD benefits for injured workers who fall into the category of part-time employees will be calculated in one of two ways.